Signing with Seahawks ‘a dream come true’ for former Marysville Pilchuck standout Jake Luton

 In two preseason games, Luton was 24-31 for 190 yards with two touchdowns and no interceptions.

-Seahawks add corner to practice squad
+Cornerback added to practice squad

 Seattle made one addition to its practice squad Thursday morning, signing cornerback Michael Jackson.